pweekley/z652-final-project/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://upload.wikimedia.org/wikipedia/commons/3/3a/HaydnPlaying.jpg" %}
+{% include feature/jumbotron.html objectid="https://upload.wikimedia.org/wikipedia/commons/3/3a/HaydnPlaying.jpg" width=75 %}

-{% include feature/nav-menu.html sections="About the Collection;Next Steps" %}
+{% include feature/nav-menu.html sections="About the Collection;About the Creator;Next Steps;Metadata Citations;Acknowledgements" %}

 ## About the Collection